mandipster/Sneak-Peak/README.md

 To use the port scanner, execute the main.py script with the following command-line arguments:

-python main.py <host> -p <ports>
+python main.py 'host' -p 'ports'

-Replace <host> with the target host IP address and <ports> with the comma-separated list of ports to scan.
+Replace 'host' with the target host IP address and 'ports' with the comma-separated list of ports to scan.
 For example (Output for Windows.png):

 python main.py google.com -p 80,443